 - Exercised by the hero in Gozu while waking from an extremely weird nightmare.

 - Josh in Road Trip has one when staying at the Manilows'.

 - Lifeforce.
-While Carlson is asleep he has a nightmare of the space girl visiting him in his bed and wakes up terrified.
+While Carlson is asleep he has a nightmare of the space girl visiting him in his bed and wakes up screaming.

 - Played straight/parodied in Muppets from Space.
 Gonzo bolts upright after waking from a Noah's Ark nightmare.
 Unfortunately, Rizzo is sleeping in a hammock directly above him.
 The result?
 Rizzo himself getting catapulted out the the window.

 - Dungeons & Dragons adventure I10 Ravenloft II: The House on Gryphon Hill.

 - At the beginning of the module, the PCs each have a terrible nightmare, then wake up sitting bolt upright in bed, screaming and covered in cold sweat.

 - After the Creature first appears to the Alchemist in a dream, most of the possible results have the Alchemist bolting upright in bed when he wakes up.